lovethisgame/drop/docs/guide.md

 ```

 Notice an `IOnApplicationReady` is dispatched at the end, notifying all concerned Actors that application framework is technically initialized, so every Actor can proceed with tweaking the views, stubs, domain it controls and call other Actors that created and available on Context.

-Example of application initialization can be found in [ApplicationView](../drop-as3-example/src/main/flex/example/view/ExampleApplication.mxml) and [ApplicationMediator](../drop-as3-example/src/main/flex/example/view/ExampleApplicationMediator.as).

 ## Framework Usage